 But what if your car doesn’t have a built-in display or the one it has doesn’t work with Apple CarPlay?
 The good news is you don’t necessarily have to go out and buy a brand new car.
-In most cases, you can buy and have a really good in-dash system installed for under $1,000.
+In most cases, you can buy and have a really good in-dash system installed for $200 to $1,000.
 However, picking the right solution before you make the investment is important.
 Here are a few tips:

 The first thing to consider is system compatibility.
-Similar to smart home technology that works with Amazon and Apple platforms, infotainment systems can work with both Apple CarPlay and Android Auto.
+Similar to smart home technology that works with Amazon and Apple platforms, infotainment systems can work with both Apple CarPlay and Google’s Android Auto.

 - Pioneer AVH-2300NEX – CarPlay + Android Auto

 - Kenwood DDX9703S – CarPlay + Android Auto

 - Alpine iLX-F309 HALO9 – CarPlay + Android Auto